wravery/cppgraphqlgen/doc/migration.md

-# Migration Guide for v4.x
+# Migration Guide for v5.x

-Most of the changes in v4.x affect services generated with `schemagen` more than clients generated with `clientgen`.
+The changes in v5.x affect services generated with `schemagen` and clients generated with `clientgen`.

 ## Adopting C++20

 This version takes advantage of and requires the following C++20 features:

 - Coroutines (in either the `std` or `std::experimental` namespace)